leoitcode/leonardo_lara_test/Question_C/README.md

 # Limitations

-I'm not able to do many requests or increase workers in the system because surely google will block my IP.
+I'm not able to do many requests or increase workers in Catcher service in the system because surely google would block my IP.

 # Results